Meet Sixto

 Through the sanitation program, the Water For People team supported and helped develop Sixto’s entrepreneurial vision through trainings related to administration and financial management, marketing, and technical knowledge about safe sludge removal.

-Sixto even collaborated on designing a machine for sludge extraction using a mechanical piston operated by two people without needing electric power.
-The EC-HN 1 can pump around one cubic meter of sludge per house safely and hygienically.
+Sixto also collaborated on designing a sludge-extraction machine with a mechanical piston operated by two people, requiring no electrical power.
+The EC-HN 1 can safely and hygienically pump approximately 1 cubic meter of sludge per house.

 In a short amount of time, the family business has grown.